Cancer Rehab

 Cancer Rehab is a programme of exercise sessions for people affected by cancer.
 If you are pre-treatment, undergoing treatment or have completed your cancer treatment, then this programme is available to you via a GP or health professional referral.
 Our CanRehab exercise instructors are specialists and will give you plenty of advice and support.
 They also adapt the exercises to suit your needs and help you achieve your goals.

-For further information on how to join our classes please view our latest Cancer Rehab Information Leaflet.
+For further information please view our latest Cancer Rehab Information Leaflet.

 Community exercise sessions